rsmp-nordic/core_v4/docs/pages/streams.md

 Broker -->|traffic/live| B[Manager]
 ```

-It doesn't matter whether you start the stream or subscribing to the topic path first.

 When you stop a stream, data is no longer publishhed to the broker.
-Consumers will no longer receive data, even if they are still subscribed to the relevant topic path:
+Consumers will no longer receive data, even if they are still subscribed to the relevant topic path.

 ## Stream configuration
+### Status module and id
+Identifies the status with module name, and status code id, e.g. `tlc/2`.

+### Attributes
+The set of attributes to include in status updates.
+For each attribute:
+- Type: Live (Send on Change), Lazy (send when other attributes change)
+- Aggregation: off, count, average, median, max, min.
+Requires update rate.

+### Key Interval
+Interval to send full updates, which are retained on the broker.

+### Delta Interval
+Interval to send delta updates which contain only attributes that changed
+and are not retained on the broker.

+If set to live, delta updates are send immediately when attributes changes.

+If set to a number, it indicating the number of delta updates between key updates.
+Update are send according to keyframe and delta intervals, not immediatelely
+when attributes change.

-### Off by default
+### Aggregation
+Aggregation period, either off or e.g. minute, hour or day.

+### Default State
 A stream configured as off by default must be started before it publishes data to the broker.

-### On by default
 A stream configured as on by default starts publishing to the broker immediately after the node starts up.

 ## Listing Streams